NullCub3/video-mover-script/Setup-and-Usage.md

 30 08 * * * cd ~/.scripts && ./video-mover.sh
 ```

 Press escape to stop editing.
-Then press `:` to open the command window inside the editor, and type in `wq` and then press enter to save and quit.
+Then press `:` to open the command window inside the editor, type in `wq`, and then press enter to save and quit.

 Your system should now run the `video-mover.sh` script.